 Executor (NATS Listener and DIND) memory usage is pretty stable with occasional spikes.
 It will be curious to identify which packages caused these spikes.
 At this point, we are guessing that they are caused by packages that required platform specific compilation during installation.

 The technology stack that we built and deployed for runtime analysis is tuned for scale.
-As per the initial design goal, we have the necessary infrastructure in place to start correlating runtime behaviour with our static analysis results.
-We now can independently perform research on OSS package install time behaviour at scale.
+As per the initial design goal, we have the necessary infrastructure in place to start correlating runtime behavior with our static analysis results.
+We now can independently perform research on OSS package install time behavior at scale.
 However, we believe the core value to our users and the large community lies in

 esbuild